ApiValley/ApiFlows-Docs/Tutorial.md

 [flowBasicService]:https://github.com/ApiValley/ApiFlows-Docs/blob/master/flows/NodeRedBasicService.json "sinus service json file"

 Note: To import the flow in your Node-RED instance, follow the instructions [here][importNodeRED]
+Note: Each time a flow is updated in the graphical interface, deploy MUST be done to push the flow to the Node-RED processing.
+The deploy button is in the upper right corner of the Node-RED page.

 [importNodeRED]: https://nodered.org/docs/user-guide/editor/workspace/import-export "Node-RED import/export"